Human-in-the-Loop Wireless Communications: Machine Learning and Brain-Aware Resource Management: System Model and Problem Formulation

 A multi-modal stochastic model is assumed for the brain features $\wb_i$ for user $i$.
 The proposed distribution for $\boldsymbol w_i$ is given by \cite{bishop2007pattern}:

-where $f(\boldsymbol w_i|\mub_k,\Sigmab_k)$ is the probability density function for a multivariate normal distribution with mean vector $\mub_k$ and covariance matrix $\Sigmab_k$. $\Sigmab_k$ and $\boldsymbol{\mu}_k$ represent the covariance matrix and mean vector for mode $k$ of the human brain, respectively. $\pi_k$ is the mixing weight of mode $z=z_k$. $p(\boldsymbol w)$ is the distribution of data points $\wb_i$. $L$ is total number of modes in the GMM.
-The human brain will be in mode $k$ with probability $\pi_k$, and its features are generated using a multivariate normal distribution with mean and covariance $\boldsymbol{\mu}_k$ and $\Sigmab_k$, respectively.
-The posterior probability, i.e. \emph{responsibility}, for mode $k$ will be:

-This responsibility can be used for clustering the data as well.
-After fitting the GMM on the dataset, we can find the mode with highest responsibility for each data point and assign the data to this mode.
-The EM algorithm is used to find these parameters based on a real-time human brain behavior \cite{moon1996expectation}.
-The log likelihood function for our dataset can be written as:
+where $\psi(\boldsymbol w_i|\mub_k,\Sigmab_k)$ is the probability density function for a multivariate normal distribution with mean vector $\mub_k$ and covariance matrix $\Sigmab_k$. $\Sigmab_k$ and $\boldsymbol{\mu}_k$ represent the covariance matrix and mean vector for mode $k$ of the human brain, respectively. {$\boldsymbol{z}$ is a binary random vector, in which a particular element $z_k$ is equal to $1$ and all other elements are 0. $\boldsymbol{z}$ essentially indicates which mode is activated in the GMM, and $\pi_k$ is defined as $p(z_k=1)=\pi_k$. $L$ is the total number of modes in the GMM.} The human brain will be in mode $k$ with probability $\pi_k$, and its features are generated using a multivariate normal distribution with mean and covariance $\boldsymbol{\mu}_k$ and $\Sigmab_k$, respectively.
+The posterior probability, i.e. \emph{responsibility}, for mode $k$ will be: { } This responsibility can be used for clustering the data as well.
+After fitting the GMM on the dataset, we can find the mode with highest responsibility for each data point and assign the data to this mode. {The EM algorithm is used to find $\mub_k$, $\Sigmab_k$, and $\pi_k$ for all $k=1,\cdots,L$, based on the real-time human brain behavior \cite{moon1996expectation}.} The log likelihood function for our dataset can be written as: {

-The likelihood function in (\ref{eq:loglikelihood}) has singularities and, hence, it is infeasible to find parameters $\pi_k$, $\Sigmab_k$, and $\mub_k$.
-The EM algorithm is proposed in \cite{EM98main} to maximize the likelihood function for a Gaussian mixture model.
-We first initialize $\Sigmab_k$, $\boldsymbol{\mu}_k$, and $\pi_k$ randomly.
+} The likelihood function in (\ref{eq:loglikelihood}) has singularities and, hence, it is infeasible to find parameters $\pi_k$, $\Sigmab_k$, and $\mub_k$.
+The EM algorithm is proposed in \cite{EM98main} to maximize the likelihood function for a Gaussian mixture model. { In the EM algorithm, we first initialize $\Sigmab_k$, $\boldsymbol{\mu}_k$, and $\pi_k$ randomly.
 Next, we find the responsibility for each mode using (\ref{eq:responsblty}).
 Then, we reestimate parameters using current responsibilities.
-Finally, the likelihood in (\ref{eq:loglikelihood}) is maximized with respect to $\Sigmab_k$, $\boldsymbol{\mu}_k$ ,and $\pi_k$.
+Finally, the likelihood in (\ref{eq:loglikelihood}) is maximized with respect to $\Sigmab_k$, $\boldsymbol{\mu}_k$ ,and $\pi_k$.}

-In the next step, we use the derived joint distribution of human features and its associated delay perception to derive a probabilistic model for the human insensitivity of the delay.
-In other words, we find the relationship between a certain level of the delay $D_i^{\min}$ and the probability $\text{Pr}(\beta_i(t)>D_i^{\min}).$ In the proposed PDI, along with the supervised learning component previously explained, we also propose to use an unsupervised learning step to measure the reliability of our predictions.
-In the unsupervised learning step, the data will be labeled based on the GMM as follows.
-For each feature vector $\wb_i$, the responsibilities $r(z_k)=p(z_k=1|\wb_i)$ are found using the EM algorithm.
-Then, the most probable mode is assigned as the label of this data, i.e.,